Tour Length

 Anthony Ham

 Anthony is a leading expert on Etosha and it’s one of his favorite parks in Africa.
-He’s visited the park many times, most recently for Lonely Planet’s 'Botswana & Namibia' and 'Southern Africa' guides.
-He is the author of 'The Last Lions of Africa', a narrative non-fiction book about Africa’s lions.
+He’s visited the park many times, including for Lonely Planet’s ‘Botswana & Namibia’ and ‘Southern Africa’ guides.
+He is the author of ‘The Last Lions of Africa’, a narrative non-fiction book about Africa’s lions.› More about Anthony

-What are the pros and cons of an Etosha self-drive safari?
+What are the pros and cons of a self-drive safari in Etosha National Park?

 “Going on a self-drive safari in Etosha is a really special way to explore this world-famous park.
 Not only do you get all of the benefits of a visit to this magnificent park, including amazing wildlife sightings and perspective-altering landscapes.
 You also get to be your own boss, and control where you go, how long you stay at each wildlife encounter and when to take a break.
 That’s true of any self-drive safari, of course.
 But it really does enhance your experience of Etosha because of the sheer size of the park.
 It’s entirely up to you whether you see as much of the park as you can, or zero in on an area and remain long after other vehicles have moved on.
 One disadvantage of the self-drive option is not having a guide to show you around.
-But if you do your research in advance and you’re willing to ask advice from park officials, guides and other vehicles, you’ll end up getting the best of both worlds: you won’t miss any important wildlife sightings, but you’re free to make all the choices.”
+But if you do your research in advance and you seek advice from park officials, guides and other vehicles, you’ll get the best of both worlds: you won’t miss any important wildlife sightings, but you’ll be free to make all the choices.”

 “Etosha’s roads are generally in excellent condition, although there are a number of variables to keep in mind.
 One of these is that the vast majority of Etosha’s roads are unpaved.
-Most of the sealed tarmac roads run right up to the park gate and no further.
+Most of the sealed tarmac roads run right up to the park gate and no farther.
 The other major consideration is the time of year.
-During the high season, which generally runs from July to October and falls during the Dry season, the tracks are well maintained and easy to drive on.
+The high season generally runs from July to November and coincides with the Dry season (May to October).
+During this time the tracks are well maintained and easy to drive on.
 It can get a little trickier after the rains, which are possible from November to April.
 If it has been raining, you will need to take extra care as some tracks can turn to mud.
 With such conditions comes the danger of getting stuck or, worse, losing control and sliding around.
 But these conditions are present for only a small part of the year.
 As long as you’re not visiting just after heavy rains, you should be fine.”

-3What is the best time of the year for a self-drive safari in Etosha?
+3What is the best time of year for a self-drive safari in Etosha?

-“The simple answer is that the very best months for an Etosha 4x4 safari are during the Dry season, which runs from July to October.
-June can also be good and is usually quieter.
-More specifically, there are two major factors to consider when deciding on the best time.
-The first is, of course, the weather and its impact on road conditions: visiting after or during the rains (which are most likely to affect your visit between November and April) can make for difficult driving conditions.
-Secondly, is animal visibility.
-The drier months, especially from July to October, are when Etosha’s abundant animals are most likely to be easily found close to those areas and waterholes where there is standing water.
+“The simple answer is that the very best months for an Etosha 4x4 safari are during the Dry season, which runs from May to October.
+The months of May and June are especially good and usually quieter.
+More specifically, there are two major factors to consider when deciding on the best time to visit.
+The first is the weather and its impact on road conditions.
+Visiting after or during the rains, which are most likely between November and April, can make for difficult driving conditions.
+The second factor is animal visibility.
+The drier months, from May to October, are when Etosha’s abundant animals are most likely to be easily found near areas and waterholes with standing water.
 When it rains, wildlife can be harder to track down as it disperses to find water throughout the park.
-And finally, it can get really busy, and the trails and campsites very crowded, around the Christmas and New Year period, as well as during the busiest holiday months of July and August.”
+It can get really busy around the Christmas and New Year period, as well as during the busiest holiday months of July and August.
+The trails and campsites get very crowded.”

-4Do I need 4x4 driving experience for a self-drive safari in Etosha?
+4Do I need 4x4 driving experience for a self-drive trip in Etosha?

 5How much does an Etosha self-drive safari cost?